Ammar-Ishfaq/AndroidlocationTracing/README.md

 # AndroidlocationTracing
 A location tracking module

-Tracking the location with some distance change to the backend(but here i use toast instead of it)
+Tracking the location with some distance change to the backend(but here i use toast)